israataha/astro-blog/src/content/blog/navigating-your-first-tech-conference/index.md

 ---
 title: "How To Navigate Your First Tech Conference Alone"
-summary: "A practical guide to making the most of tech conferences as an introvert"
+summary: "A practical guide to meeting new people and making the most of tech conferences as an introvert"
-date: "August 3, 2024"
+date: "August 5, 2024"
 draft: false
 tags:
   - Networking